lynt-smitka/PHP-Mini-File-Browser/README.md

 The script will **delete itself after 1 hour** for security reasons (you can configure this behavior).
 It is also possible to set credentials to use this script, of course.

+You can apply the simmilar access limiting functions to your own scripts via https://blocking.top/.

 ## File browser
 ![File browser](http://internal.lynt.cz/grafika/mfb1.png)